Session for beginners: Your Session starts here

 What to do if you encounter bugs or other issues

-If you’ve run into bugs or issues using Session, please contact us via email at [email protected] or the Session open group (tap the
+If you’ve run into bugs or issues using Session, please contact us via email at [email protected] or the Session open group (tap the icon and then select Session) — the team would love to hear your thoughts about Session!

-You can also contact us via Twitter or Facebook
+You can also contact us via Twitter or Facebook.

 It may also be worth reading the Session FAQ.